liangzheng816/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

 > [!NOTE]
 > The SharePoint Migration Tool isn't currently available for users of Office 365 operated by 21Vianet in China.

 You can use the default user-mapping file when you migrate data from a local file share or on-premises SharePoint Server document library.
 Or, you can create your own mapping file by using the following guidelines.
-Use any text editor, or an application like Microsoft Excel, to create this CSV file.
+You can create the CSV file using any text editor, or an application like Microsoft Excel.

 ## CSV file format